chef-boneyard/chef_handler/README.md

 #### Attribute Parameters

-- `class_name:` name attribute.
+- `class_name:` name property.
 The name of the handler class (can be module name-spaced).
 - `source:` full path to the handler file. can also be a gem path if the handler ships as part of a Ruby gem. can also be nil, in which case the file must be loaded as a library.
 - `arguments:` an array of arguments to pass the handler's class initializer
 - `type:` type of Chef Handler to register as, i.e. :report, :exception or both. default is `:report => true, :exception => true`